-Traffic Incident Management System (ATMS08) High Priority Manages both unexpected incidents and planned events so that the impact to the transportation network and traveler safety is minimized.
+Manages both unexpected incidents and planned events so that the impact to the transportation network is minimized.
 This market package includes incident detection capabilities and coordination with other agencies.
 It supports traffic operations personnel in developing an appropriate response in coordination with emergency management, maintenance and construction management, and other incident response personnel.

-Recommended Projects City of Lawrence CCTV Camera Deployment City of Lawrence Center to Center Data Connection City of Lawrence Incident Information Dissemination City of Lawrence Traffic Operations Center Douglas County 911 CAD Connection to City of Lawrence TOC Douglas County 911 CAD Connection to KDOT Statewide TOMC KDOT CCTV Camera Deployment KTA CCTV Camera Deployment
+- City of Lawrence Traffic Operations Center - City of Lawrence CCTV Camera Deployment - City of Lawrence Incident Information Dissemination to Local Agencies - City of Lawrence Center to Center Data Connection to State Agencies - City of Lawrence Fiber Backbone - Douglas County 911 CAD Connection to City of Lawrence TOC - Douglas County 911 CAD Connection to KDOT Statewide TOMC - KDOT CCTV Camera Deployment